 How to make Orange Marmalade in a Crock Pot:

 I make homemade orange marmalade on the stove, but some folks love to use their crockpot.
 This is a little tricky if your crockpot doesn’t get hot enough!
 You can always transfer it to the stove to finish if you need to.

 - First, prepare your citrus fruit.
 Add oranges and 8 cups water to the slow cooker.
 Set on HIGH and cook for 2 hours, covered.

 - After 2 hours, add the sugar.
 Set the crockpot to LOW and cover.
 Cook for 6 hours, stirring every hour or so.

-- Remove the lid of the slow cooker, set to HIGH and cook fruit for at least 2 more hours, until the marmalade has thickened.
+- Remove the lid of the slow cooker, set to HIGH, and cook the fruit for at least 2 more hours, until the marmalade has thickened.

 Can you make Orange Marmalade low sugar?